 - 5-6 garlic cloves, smashed and roughly chopped

 - 1 ½ pounds yellow potatoes, cut into 1 1/2-inch chunks

 - Season the pork evenly with the salt.

-- Heat the cooker insert over medium-high heat on the stovetop for 1 minute.
+- Heat your slow cooker insert over medium-high heat on the stovetop for 1 minute.
 Add the oil and swirl to coat the pan.
 Sear the pork in two batches until browned on all sides.
-(If your pot isn't stove-top safe, use a large skillet to sear the meat.
-Transfer the browned meat to your slow cooker).
+If your pot isn't stove-top safe, use a large skillet to sear the meat.
+Transfer the browned meat to your slow cooker.

 - Add all the remaining ingredients except the parsley, nestling the potatoes in and around the pork.
 Cover and cook on low 8 hours, or on high for 4 hours.

 - Transfer the pork to a cutting board and slice into bite size-chunks.
 Add to a serving dish with the potatoes and vegetables.